G1Grg/food-park/README_Instructions.md

 ## Multi-Auth Redirect to Dashboard Depending on Role

-The changes is made in AuthenticatedSessionController.php, which is a default page created when breeze authetication was created.
+The changes is made in AuthenticatedSessionController.php, which is a default page created when breeze authentication was created.
 The command to create authentication using breeze is:

 1. composer require laravel/breeze --dev